Fargo season 2: Reviews

 Fargo was considered among the best television shows of 2015 by the American press.
-The season also holds the rare distinction of having each episode maintain a perfect 100% rating as well.
+The season also has each episode maintain a perfect 100% rating as well.
 Metacritic gives the season a score of 96, based on 33 reviews, indicating "universal acclaim".
 It was the highest rated TV show of the year on the same site, as well as the 20th highest of all time.

 Christopher Orr of The Atlantic called Fargo "smart, thrilling, imaginative television, in addition to being wicked funny", in which Hawley assumes greater narrative dimension and assurance in his vision.
 Matthew Gilbert from The Boston Globe identified the dialog, acting, cinematography, music, set design and directing as its most satisfying attributes.
 So too did The Hollywood Reporter's Tim Goodman, who believed that said qualities "make a very riveting and entertaining dark comedy spectacle".
 Neil Genzlinger, writing for The New York Times, said that Fargo marries deadpan humor, violence, and "observational oddity" in a way unmatched by similar dramas.
 In his review for Variety, Brian Lowry believed that despite the show's brisk pace, Hawley nonetheless adds depth to his story.
 Dan Jardine of Slant Magazine agreed and thought that the narrative complexity is what distinguishes season two from Fargo's freshman season.
 Rolling Stone's Rob Sheffield felt that Fargo painted "a fascinating portrait of America at the crossroads".
 Alan Sepinwall said in his review for HitFix that the series captures its namesake film's most redeeming qualities while assuming a distinct identity, and The A.V.
 Club website felt that the series was "the rare cable drama that forgoes attenuated storytelling and moral ambiguity, and instead delivers episode after episode where a lot happens, and all of it matters".

 The ensemble performances were frequently mentioned in the critiques.
 Lowry cited the cast as one of the show's strongest assets, and Robert Biano in USA Today wrote that Fargo's cast was "with nary a false note".
 The Daily Telegraph critic Michael Hogan singled out Dunst, Danson and Wilson for their work on the show, as did the San Francisco Chronicle's David Wiegand, whose opinion was that many of the performers' signature roles enhanced Hawley's script.
 Matt Zoller Seitz of New York magazine found Wilson to be the stand out among a pool of actors that "deserve their own stand-alone appreciations".
 He said of the actor's performance: "He's a young man, and he's in good shape, but he carries himself like an older, heavier one, as if weighed down by burdens he hasn't fully acknowledged because he's not ready yet.
 You get a sense of a personality, perhaps a soul, in the process of evolving."
 Reviews from Entertainment Weekly and The Washington Post singled out Donovan, Smart, Milioti, Garrett, and Offerman for their acting.
 Grantland, The New York Observer, and the Los Angeles Times also praised the ensemble performances.